jazdw/jazdw.github.io/server_side_svg_generation.md

+---
-# Server side SVG generation using D3.js
+title: Server side SVG generation using D3.js
+permalink: /content/server-side-svg-generation-using-d3js
+---

 Dynamic graphics generation for displaying charts in a web browser from data passed from the server is a nifty trick.
 Sometimes however it may be desirable to generate SVG content on the server side, e.g. to lessen the demand on the